Free-energy variations for determinantal 2D plasmas with holes: Proofs in the one hole case

 We identify the vectors $\bw_1,\ldots,\bw_M$ with complex numbers $w_1,\ldots,w_M$ and $\ba$ with the complex number $a$.
 Define

 We shall use the a priori information that~\eqref{eq:intro ZabWieg} is already known rigorously up to $o_N (N)$:

 where $\Eel (N,N,M)$ is the mean-field energy from section~\ref{sec:MF} at $J= N$ and $\beta f_2 (\beta)$ is the infinite area Jellium free-energy density, at inverse temperature $\beta = 2$, as defined in~\cite[Section~9 and references therein]{Serfaty-24}.
-We use the above at $\beta = 2$ where estimates for the Ginibre ensemble imply
+We use the above at $\beta = 2$ where estimates for the Ginibre ensemble~\cite{ForByu-25} imply

-We note that the validity of~\eqref{eq:a priori} is usually investigated for a smooth, fixed external potential, not that generated by point charges that we consider.
+The validity of~\eqref{eq:a priori} is usually investigated for a smooth, fixed external potential, not that generated by point charges that we consider.
 However, since the singularities generated by the point charges are outside of the droplet, a careful inspection of the known proofs shows that they carry over to our case.
 In fact, our arguments below only require the direction $\leq$ of~\eqref{eq:a priori} which, as per~\eqref{eq:intro free func}, is the ``easy'' direction of the variational principle.
-Constructing a good trial state is sufficient for our needs.
+Constructing a good trial state would be sufficient for our needs.

 We start our investigation of the remainder term in~\eqref{eq:a priori} by recalling an exact formula: